Scholarships and Funding

 Loan Repayment Assistance Program

-The Miles and Nancy Rubin Loan Forgiveness Program—the Law School's loan repayment assistance program (LRAP)—provides financial aid to graduates who pursue public interest or government service careers.
+Stanford Law School's Loan Repayment Assistance Program (LRAP) provides financial aid to graduates who pursue public interest or government service careers.
 In 1987, Stanford Law School was the first law school in the country to launch such a program.
 Today, it still sets the standard for law schools that have followed its lead.

 Stanford's commitment to guaranteeing career choices for its graduates is demonstrated by LRAP's success.
 The program reflects one of the school's key values: that public service is a worthy pursuit and that lawyers have a professional obligation to participate in public service throughout the course of their careers.